daredevilkinng/Telegram-Bulk-Adder-v2.0/README.md

   <p align="center">
-                               For more advanced scripts follow me On YouTube Click on icon below
+                               For more advanced scripts follow me On YouTube.
+                                          Click on icon below
 </p>
 <p align="center">